insightcrunch/insightcrunch/_posts/2009-08-26-how-google-labs-will-continue-to-be-an-integral-part-of-google-products.md

 ---
 layout: post
+title: "Google Labs: The Vision for Product Incubation"
-title: "How Google Labs will continue to be an integral part of Google products"
+page_title: "How Google Labs will continue to be an integral part of Google products"
 date: 2009-08-26
 categories: ["Leisure"]
 tags: ["Google", "Thoughts"]